 While this option isn't particularly cost-friendly, it works to stave off Botox appointments (which, if I'm being frank, aren't cheap either).
 I spent a few months using 3Lab's moisturizer as a last step in my skincare routine, and it left my skin plump, effectively filled the lines on my forehead, and allowed for an even glow.

-The formula contains shea butter, which help moisture penetrate deep into your skin, and apple stem cells, an ingredient that's shown potential in its ability to reduce wrinkles.
+The formula contains shea butter, which helps moisture penetrate deep into your skin, and apple stem cells, an ingredient that has shown potential in its ability to reduce wrinkles.

 2. SkinCeuticals A.G.E.
 Interrupter